Many homeowners ask themselves: How to get stains out of carpets?

 Baking soda as a stain and odour remover

-Bicarbonate soda is used to remove stains from carpets, to combat unpleasant odors and refresh the appearance of carpeting.
+Bicarbonate soda is used to remove stains from carpets, to combat unpleasant odours and refresh the appearance of carpeting.
 It has proven its effectiveness by thousands of positive hostess reviews, whilst being absolutely safe and very cheap.

 Like most other improvised tools that are used for cleaning carpets and area rugs at home, the use of vinegar and bicarbonate soda has its pros and cons, which every carpet owner must know, so consider them in detail below.